 “Acknowledging the source of the copyrighted material does not substitute for obtaining permission.”
 (Source: https://irsc.libguides.com/copyright/fairuse)

 Fair Use vs. Infringement – Sometimes it’s a Tough Call

 Some might say the “fair use” doctrine gives publishers the right to reproduce the works of others regardless of restrictions set forth by a copyright owner.
 This can be a risky position to take since it can result in costly lawsuits when there is a difference in opinion about what constitutes fair use.

-Fair use, as defined by the U.S. Copyright Office, limits the rights of a copyright owner when the copyrighted material is used for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.
+Fair use, as defined by Section 107 of the Copyright Act, limits the rights of a copyright owner when the copyrighted material is used for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.
 The law goes further to say that four factors should be considered in determining whether or not a particular use is fair: